MCLDG/non-profit-blockchain/health/README.md

 as transactions are typically sent to peers owned by other members for endorsement, so a member would need to know if other peer nodes owned by other members had failed.

-The Lambda also creates CW custom metrics and CW alarms per peer node (custom metrics incur a cost, see [here](https://aws.amazon.com/cloudwatch/pricing).
+The Lambda also creates CloudWatch custom metrics and CloudWatch alarms per peer node (custom metrics incur a cost, see [here](https://aws.amazon.com/cloudwatch/pricing)).
 If the peer node is AVAILABLE, the alarm status will be set to OK, otherwise it will be set to ALARM.
 This is to allow notifications per peer node, and possibly a recovery process per peer that fails.
-If a single alarm was used for the entire Managed Blockchain network, it would
-transition from OK->Alarm for the first failed peer, and there would be no further transition if a second peer node failed while in the Alarm state.
+If a single alarm was used for the entire Managed Blockchain network, it would  transition from OK->Alarm for the first failed peer, and there would be no further transition if a second peer node failed while in the Alarm state.
 The result would be a single notification regardless of how many peer nodes fail while the alarm was in the Alarm state.
 Alarms per peer node allow multiple concurrent alarms for the same network.

 CloudFormation and the Serverless Application Model (SAM) is used to package and deploy the Lambda function.
 More details on SAM can be found here: https://aws.amazon.com/serverless/sam/, however, note that I'm not using the SAM CLI but rather the equivalent `aws cloudformation` commands.

 ## Pre-requisites